At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Family status: Divorced

-He never told reporters which of the New Year holidays he remembered the most.
-But there is no doubt that one of the most important dates in his biography was January 1, 2000, when Russia met the year with a new head named Vladimir Putin.
+He never told reporters which one New Year's holidays he remembered most of all.
+But there is no doubt that one of the most important dates in his biography it became January 1, 2000, when Russia celebrated the year with a new head named Vladimir Putin.

 The future president was born and raised in the city on the Neva, in an ordinary Leningrad communal apartment.
 Volodya's father, Vladimir Spiridonovich, a front-line soldier, worked as a foreman at a factory.
 Mother Maria Ivanovna worked in many places - she was a janitor, watchman, watchman.
 But most of all she cared about the house and her only son.

 Volodya was the third child in the family.
-The first boy died in infancy, the second - died of diphtheria during the blockade.
+The first boy died in infancy, the second died of diphtheria during the siege.
 When Volodya was born, his father and mother were no longer young - 41 years old.
-However, there was not even a hint of lisping and indulging in childish pranks in the family.
-As one of the boys who lived in the neighborhood recalled, his acquaintance with the future president happened quite casually: “We were 6-7 years old when Aunt Marusya, Putin’s mother, brought little Vovka to us: “Guys, this is my son Vova.
-Accept him in your company and do not offend ".
+However, there was not even a hint of cooing and indulging in childish pranks in the family.
+As one of the boys who lived next door recalled, his acquaintance with the future president happened quite casually: “We were 6-7 years old when Aunt Marusya, Putin’s mother, brought little Vovka to us: “Guys, this is my son Vova.
+Accept him.” to your company and don’t offend.”
 However, no one was in a hurry to follow her request.

-The post-war children of Leningrad...
-It was a special caste.
-Absolute authority was enjoyed by the elders - those who survived the blockade.
+Post-war children of Leningrad...
+They were a special caste.
+The elders, those who survived the siege, enjoyed absolute authority.
 Their word was law.
 If one of the younger ones decided to disobey, he was punished.
-It was even worse to complain about beatings to parents or teachers: the boy forever became an outcast.
+It was even worse to complain to parents or teachers about beatings: the boy would forever become an outcast.

-Due to the proximity of the Nekrasovsky market, in the courtyard of the house where the Putins lived, pickpockets, criminals and just hooligans were constantly spinning.
-And the reason why the house in Baskovy Lane, where the Putin family lived, became a magnet for punks, was quite ordinary.
-If someone cut his wallet or stole a piece of meat, then he left the police here.
-I dived into the basement window, and then went out into the neighboring Saperny Lane.
-On the way, he threw off evidence or hid something valuable ...
+Due to the proximity of the Nekrasovsky market, pickpockets, criminals and just hooligans were constantly hanging around in the courtyard of the house where the Putins lived.
+And the reason why the house in Baskov Lane, where the Putin family lived, became a magnet for punks, was quite ordinary.
+If someone cut a wallet or stole a piece of meat, this is where he left the police.
+I dived into the basement window, and then went out into the neighboring Sapper Lane.
+Along the way, he dropped evidence or hid something valuable...

-The Putins did not live well, from paycheck to paycheck, but Volodya never felt left out.
-On the New Year my mother was preparing a festive table, my father was putting on a festive shirt, and all together listened to the Kremlin chimes on the radio.
-Then they went to congratulate the neighbors, communicate and discuss plans for the next year.
+The Putins lived poorly, from paycheck to paycheck, but Volodya never felt deprived.
+On New Year Mom prepared the festive table, father put on a festive shirt, and everyone listened to the Kremlin chimes on the radio.
+Then they went to congratulate their neighbors, communicate and discuss plans for the next year.

 One of the neighbors with whom the Putins were friends was Anna Osipovna Sharapova.
-God did not give her children, so the neighbor Volodya, in a sense, replaced her son.
+God did not give her children, so neighbor Volodya, in a sense, replaced her son.
 That's what she called him - son.
-And this was not an exaggeration, because Aunt Anya also became a godmother for him.
-Volodya's mother succumbed to the persuasion of a pious neighbor, and together they, secretly from a principled communist father, baptized the boy a month and a half after birth - in the Transfiguration Cathedral, which was located not far from the house.
-Even today, when he comes to his native city, the President tries to visit the church on Preobrazhenskaya Square.
+And this was not an exaggeration, because Aunt Anya also became his godmother.
+Volodya’s mother succumbed to the persuasion of a pious neighbor, and the two of them, secretly from their principled communist father, baptized the boy a month and a half after birth - in the Transfiguration Cathedral, which was located not far from the house.
+Even today, when he comes to his hometown, the President tries to visit the church on Preobrazhenskaya Square.

 Vladimir Putin - school biography

 Today it is difficult to imagine that this self-possessed and correct person in childhood was not at all an exemplary boy.
-Vladimir Vladimirovich himself frankly admitted in one of his interviews: “I was a bully, but not a pioneer!”
-To the surprise of the journalist: “Are you flirting?!”
-Putin clarified: “You offend.
+Vladimir Vladimirovich himself frankly admitted in one of his interviews: “I was a hooligan, not a pioneer!”
+To the surprise of the journalist: “Are you flirting?!”, Putin clarified: “You are offending.
 I really was a punk."

 Since Volodya was born in October, he went to school at almost eight years old.
 It was the most ordinary eight-year school.
-The future president did not study well at first.
-“I was always late for the first lesson, so even in winter I didn’t have time to properly dress,” he recalled.
+At first, the future president’s studies were unimportant.
+“I was always late for the first lesson, so even in winter I didn’t have time to properly get dressed,” he recalled.
 Putin's behavior was also far from ideal.
-And Volodya was accepted as a pioneer not in the third grade, as excellent students, but only in the sixth.
+And Volodya was accepted into the pioneers not in the third grade, as excellent students, but only in the sixth.

 And once he almost committed a political provocation.
-In 1961, after Stalin’s personality cult was debunked, portraits of the “father of nations” began to be thrown out of state institutions.
+In 1961, after the debunking of Stalin’s personality cult, portraits of the “father of nations” began to be thrown out of state institutions.
 Putin found one of them and, together with a friend, hung it on the wall of the house.
-In the morning, the residents were stunned: only yesterday on the radio they heard about Stalin's criminal regime, and today his portrait adorns the wall!
-Fortunately, the district policeman quickly realized that this was someone's prank, and, having removed the portrait, told everyone: "You didn't see anything."
+In the morning, the residents were stunned: only yesterday on the radio they heard about Stalin’s criminal regime, and today his portrait adorns the wall!
+Fortunately, the local police officer quickly realized that this was someone’s prank, and, having removed the portrait, he told everyone: “You didn’t see anything.”

-The decisive role in choosing a future profession for Volodya was played by watching the film "Shield and Sword".
-Before that, he dreamed of becoming a civil aviation pilot, but the adventure tape changed everything.
+Watching the film “Shield and Sword” played a decisive role in choosing a future profession for Volodya.
+Before that, he dreamed of becoming a civil aviation pilot, but the adventure film changed everything.
 The teenager firmly decided that he would become a scout.
-“Vovka had a fixed idea, he constantly told us: to become a real intelligence officer, you need to temper yourself,” recalled his childhood friend Vladimir Bogdanov. - He made us jump naked into a snowdrift in winter.
+“Vovka had a fixed idea, he constantly told us: to become a real intelligence officer, you need to harden yourself,” recalled his childhood friend Vladimir Bogdanov. - He forced us to jump naked into a snowdrift in winter.

-After that, everyone lay with a sore throat, and Putin received a scolding from his father.
-And once he dragged me and my brother to swim on an ice floe.
-The game was called - race to the bottom.
+After which everyone lay with a sore throat, and Putin received a scolding from his father.
+And one day he took my brother and I to swim on an ice floe.
+The game was called - race for survival.
 It was the beginning of spring.
-The first ice went down the Neva.
-We undressed to our shorts and jumped onto the ice floes.
-It was necessary to show strength of character - they checked which of us would last longer on the drifting ice floe.
+The first ice began to flow along the Neva.
+We stripped down to our shorts and jumped onto the ice floes.
+It was necessary to show strength of character - they checked which of us would last longer on the floating ice floe.”

-For the sake of his dream, Vladimir began to study without triples, went in for sports.
-I got to a good judo coach - Anatoly Rakhlin, who made him a real professional.
+For the sake of his dream, Vladimir began to study without grades and took up sports.
+He ended up with a good judo coach, Anatoly Rakhlin, who made him a real professional.

-Then there was study through the KGB and service for the good of the Motherland.
-The future president did not forget about his personal life either. young officer long time dated a girl whose name remains a mystery.
-A doctor by education, smart, well-read, but ... something did not work out.
-The couple had already applied to the registry office when Vladimir Vladimirovich decided to part with the bride.
-“Parents on both sides bought everything - rings, a suit, a dress ... - the president recalled - It was one of the most difficult decisions in life.
-It was very hard.
-I looked like the ultimate villain.
-But I decided that it’s better now than to suffer later for both her and me. ”
+Then there was study under the KGB and service for the benefit of the Motherland.
+The future president did not forget about his personal life.
+Young officer for a long time met a girl whose name remained a secret.
+A physician by training, smart, well-read, but... something didn’t work out.
+The couple had already submitted an application to the registry office when Vladimir Vladimirovich decided to separate from his bride.
+“Parents on both sides bought everything - rings, a suit, a dress... - the president recalled - It was one of the most difficult decisions in life.
+It was very difficult.
+I looked like the last scoundrel.
+But I decided that it was better now than to suffer later for both her and me.”

-And at the age of 29, Putin met a flight attendant, they were introduced by a mutual friend.
-She flew to Vladimir Vladimirovich in Leningrad for dates from Kaliningrad.
+And at the age of 29, Putin met a flight attendant; they were introduced by a mutual friend.
+She flew to Vladimir Vladimirovich in Leningrad on dates from Kaliningrad.
 This went on for almost three years.
-After the wedding, the young people moved to a modest "kopeck piece" of the groom's parents in Avtovo.
-Later, one after another, their daughters were born - Maria and Catherine.
+After the wedding, the young couple moved into the groom’s parents’ modest two-room apartment in Avtovo.
+Later, their daughters, Maria and Catherine, were born one after another.
 The girls were named after their grandmothers.

 Vladimir Putin - President of Russia

-Service in Germany, work at Leningrad University, St. Petersburg Mayor's Office, and then in the office of the President of Russia...
+Service in Germany, work at Leningrad University, the mayor's office of St. Petersburg, and then in the office of the President of Russia...
 Colleagues everywhere noted Putin's honesty and decency.
 Finally, on a December evening in 1999, President Yeltsin summoned the prime minister.
 “Two or three weeks before the New Year, Boris Nikolaevich invited me to his office and said that he had decided to leave.
-Thus, I will have to become acting president,” Vladimir Vladimirovich recalls.
+Thus, I will have to become acting president,” recalls Vladimir Vladimirovich.

-During the years that Putin has been at the helm of Russia, the crumbling semi-living state has begun to regain its former strength, turning into a modern and strong power.
-And, despite the current economic difficulties, the people still trust him.
-That is why, this New Year, millions of Russians, as usual, will turn on their TVs to hear the familiar muffled voice against the backdrop of the Kremlin wall, blue fir trees and chimes.
+Over the years that Putin has been at the helm of Russia, the crumbling, half-dead state has begun to regain its former strength, turning into a modern and strong power.
+And, despite the current economic difficulties, people still trust him.
+And therefore, this New Year, millions of Russians, as usual, will turn on their TVs to hear a familiar muffled voice against the backdrop of the Kremlin wall, blue fir trees and chimes.